klivecka/API-project/README.md

 <h2>Features</h2>

-via the site a User can perform the following actions (click on "Demo User" on the Login modal to use the site):
+via the site a User can perform the following actions

 **Groups**-